SofianeBoubaker/MMG_ship_motion/README.md

 # MMG 3DOF Ship Maneuvering Simulation

-A Python project simulating ship maneuvering motion in calm water using the **MMG 3DOF model** of Yasukawa &amp; Yoshimura [1].
+A Matlab project simulating ship maneuvering motion in calm water using the **MMG 3DOF model** of Yasukawa &amp; Yoshimura [1].
 The simulation solves the 3-degree-of-freedom equations of motion at midship (surge, sway, yaw) with a **4th-order Runge-Kutta solver**.
 Turning and zigzag motion simulations are available.

 ---